 - If you've appointed a representative, include the name of your representative.

-You can submit additional information or evidence after the redetermination request has been filed.
-But, it may take longer than 60 days for the
+You can submit additional information or evidence after the filing redetermination request, but, it may take longer than 60 days for the

 to make a decision.
-If you submit additional information or evidence after filing the request for redetermination, the contractor will get an extra 14 calendar days to make a decision for each decision.
+If you submit additional information or evidence after filing, the contractor will get an extra 14 calendar days to make a decision for each decision.

 You'll generally get a decision from the MAC (either in a letter or an MSN) called a "Medicare Redetermination Notice" within 60 days after they get your request.

 If you disagree with this decision, you have 180 days after you get the notice to request a reconsideration by a Qualified Independent Contractor (QIC).